enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 <br />

 <strong>Important</strong>: When carrying out the lab, you must follow the instructions given above for running the program (using `runbin.sh`) and using GDB (attaching to `wisdom-alt` in a separate terminal) <strong>exactly</strong> or else the answers you get may not match the ones we are expecting.
 In particular, the addresses of stack variables may be different.
 These addresses might also be different if you have altered any environment variables in the Ubuntu terminal.
-To confirm that things are as they should be, recall the GDB interaction above, where we print the address `&amp;r` with the result being `0xbffff530` &#8211; if you are not getting that result when you reproduce that interaction then something is wrong.
+To confirm that things are as they should be, recall the GDB interaction above, where we print the address `&r` with the result being `0xbffff530` - if you are not getting that result when you reproduce that interaction then something is wrong.
 You should restart fresh terminals and begin from scratch, following the instructions exactly.

 <br />

 On to the first exploit:

 <ul>
 <li>What is the address of `buf` (the local variable in the main function)?
-Enter the answer in either hexadecimal format (a `0`x followed by 8 &#8220;digits&#8221; 0&#8211;9 or a-f, like `0xbfff0014`) or decimal format.
+Enter the answer in either hexadecimal format (a `0`x followed by 8 "digits" 0-9 or a-f, like `0xbfff0014`) or decimal format.
 Note here that we want the address of `buf`, not its contents.</li>
 <li>What is the address of `ptrs` (the global variable) ?
 As with the previous question, use hex or decimal format.</li>
 <li>What is the address of `write_secret` (the function) ?
 Use hex or decimal.</li>
 <li>What is the address of `p` (the local variable in the `main` function) ?
 Use hex, or decimal format.</li>
 <li>What input do you provide to the program so that `ptrs[s]` reads (and then tries to execute) the contents of local variable `p` instead of a function pointer stored in the buffer pointed to by `ptrs`?
-You can determine the answer by performing a little arithmetic on the addresses you have already gathered above &#8211; be careful that you take into account the size of a pointer when doing pointer arithmetic.
+You can determine the answer by performing a little arithmetic on the addresses you have already gathered above - be careful that you take into account the size of a pointer when doing pointer arithmetic.
 If successful, you will end up executing the `pat_on_back` function.
 Enter your answer as an (unsigned) integer.</li>
 <li>What do you enter so that `ptrs[s]` reads (and then tries to execute) starting from the 65th byte in `buf`, i.e., the location at `buf[64]`?
 Enter your answer as an (unsigned) integer.</li>
-<li>What do you replace `\xEE\xEE\xEE\xEE` with in the following input to the program (which due to the overflow will be filling in the 65th&#8211;68th bytes of `buf`) so that the `ptrs[s]` operation executes the `write_secret` function, thus dumping the secret?
+<li>What do you replace `\xEE\xEE\xEE\xEE` with in the following input to the program (which due to the overflow will be filling in the 65th-68th bytes of `buf`) so that the `ptrs[s]` operation executes the `write_secret` function, thus dumping the secret?
 (Hint: Be sure to take endianness into account.) `771675175\x00AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA\xEE\xEE\xEE\xEE`</li>
 </ul>

 Now let's consider the other vulnerability: